 The harsh chemicals in hair dyes can wreak havoc on your scalp, leaving it dry and flaky.
 In some cases, hair dyes can even cause hair loss and long-term damage to your hair follicles.

 It’s not uncommon to find white flakes on your shoulder after dying your hair, especially from less-premium dyes.

 Think you might have developed dandruff after dying your hair?
-In this guide, we’ll discuss how the effects of dying your hair could lead to dandruff - and how to treat scalp irritation from dyed hair effectively as possible.
+In this guide, we’ll discuss how the effects of dying your hair could lead to dandruff - and how to treat flaky scalp, dryness, and irritation from dyed hair effectively as possible.